 “When I passed by you again and looked upon you, indeed your time was the time of love; so I spread My wing over you and covered your nakedness.
 Yes, I swore an oath to you and entered into a covenant with you, and you became Mine,” says the Lord God.

 By asking Boaz to take her under his wing, Ruth is asking for a betrothal.
 In biblical times, betrothal was an important step in the marriage process, kind of like engagement today (but even more serious).

 Let’s look again at the verse above.
 This is the literal picture of what is happening here in the story of Ruth and Boaz.
 Except this time, it’s God talking to us.
-We were without covering.
+As Gentiles, we were without covering.
 But He chose to spread His wing over us.
 He spoke an oath to us (like we’ll see Boaz does to Ruth) and we became His.